Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Vertex Operator Superalgebras

 In fact, given a positive-definite, odd lattice $L$, the $2l$ many vectors of norm $\sfrac{1}{2}$ (where $l\in\N$ and $l\leq\rk(L)$) span a sublattice isomorphic to $\Z^l$.
-Moreover, $L$ decomposes into an orthogonal direct sum $L\cong\Z^l\oplus\bar{L}$ where $\bar{L}$ is the orthogonal complement of $\Z^l$ in $L$, which has rank $\rk(L)-l$ and no vectors of norm $\sfrac{1}{2}$. $\bar{L}$ is usually a positive-definite, odd lattice but it can also be an even lattice.
+Moreover, $L$ decomposes into an orthogonal direct sum $L=\Z^l\oplus\bar{L}$ where $\bar{L}$ is the orthogonal complement of $\Z^l$ in $L$, which has rank $\rk(L)-l$ and no vectors of norm $\sfrac{1}{2}$.
+The lattice $\bar{L}$ is usually positive-definite and odd, but it can also be even.
 By considering the corresponding \svoa{}s, this splitting result can be viewed as a special case of \autoref{prop:split}.